hanselrd/bubble-warrior-adventures/CONTRIBUTING.md

     This code offers nothing in terms of where 'map' and string come from.
 What if we create our own 'map' and 'string' classes?
 How would we differentiate them?
-For this reason, this is not allowed and any Pull Request containing code like this will be rejected.
+For this reason, this is not allowed and any Pull Requests containing code like this will be rejected.
 */
 map<string, unsigned> map_;